 - All items of luggage which do not fit in the permitted cabin baggage size must be checked in to be placed in the aircraft hold.

 - Musical instruments which do not fit in the permitted cabin baggage size are allowed as a second item of cabin baggage, they will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.

 - Laptops and other large electrical items (e.g. a large hairdryer) have to be removed from cabin baggage and screened separately.
-A laptop bag will be regarded as your one item that is allowed in the cabin.

 - Pushchairs, walking aids and wheelchairs are permitted but will be screened.

 Liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams and foodstuffs) are allowed through airport security check points.
 However, there are the following restrictions on the quantity of liquids: